-Main areas of focus for 2015 include:
+Main areas of focus for 2016 include:

-- Cerro Prieto continuing the advancement of Cerro Prieto located in Sonora State, Mexico. - Cerro Colorado Mine complete the planning of a wind-down with a focus of minimizing costs and safely ceasing operations. - San José de Gracia continue to work with the Government of the State of Sinaloa, acting as a facilitator through the mediation process, with the goal of bringing a resolution to the conflict with DynaUSA and moving forward with the project.
+- Cerro Prieto continuing the advancement of Cerro Prieto located in Sonora State, Mexico with particular focus on minimising operating costs per ounce and pursuing exploration of nearby areas within our concessions to extend mine life beyond the current four years and potentially increase production. - Cerro Colorado Mine This mine is on standby at present having ceased productive operations.
+Management is currently assessing all alternatives for the project. - San José de Gracia continue to work with the Government of the State of Sinaloa and through legal proceedings bring serious pressure on the Dyna USA chairman, with the goal of bringing a resolution to the conflict with DynaUSA and moving the project into production. - El Mozo, Ecuador continue the environmental assessment and permitting processes to advance this property to production in 2017.